 As you can see, there are four really good targeting options before you even get to interests.
-I still target interests, but I put a smaller percentage of my budget into them than I once did.
+I still target interests, but I put a smaller percentage of my A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. into them than I once did.

 I use Graph Search to help me find the interests to target.
 And I’ll also cross interests with users on Lookalike Audience lists (users on a Lookalike Audience also connected with certain interests) to make that targeting more relevant.

 This is mainly for audience building now, though it isn’t as effective as targeting website visitors who aren’t fans.
 And I’ll also occasionally target people by interests to promote posts.